infrae/infrae.layout/README.txt

 existing defined layout in Zope 2.
 It is similar to `megrok.layout`_, and work the same way, with some additions.

 API
 ===

 You can define a *Layout* that are after used by a *Page*.
 A *Page* is basically a view and behave the same way.
 But before rendering it self, it look for a *Layout* to include its content in it.

+Both *Page* and *Layout* can be rendered by either by a ``render`` method, either by an associated template, exactly like a Grok view.

 A *Layout* is found by adapting the request and the content you are
 on: you can register layouts for your skin, and after for a specific